Super Trends Report

-To be sure, the coming world transition will be bumpy.
-Yet many Super Trends are spring-loaded to last for years.
-Investment leadership will change.
+To be sure, the coming metamorphosis will be uncomfortable at times.
+Different conditions will take some adjusting.
+Yet many macro trends are spring-loaded to last for years.
+New bull markets are quietly beginning.
 More than ever, investors need to look out further and lean into long-term secular themes.
 Wide-angle global perspectives will be crucial to discern the path ahead and set the right investment roadmap.

-A special thank you to our partners and clients for joining us on this journey.
+A special thank you to our clients and partners for joining us on this journey.
 It is a distinct privilege to steward your financial futures.

 Chief Executive Officer and Chief Investment Officer

 Super Trend 1 - Fiscal & Inflationary Breakouts: The End of Austerity